Johnston (typeface): Railway Sans

-An open-source interpretation of Johnston's original (regular weight) by Justin Howes and Greg Fleming.
-Including a number of alternate glyphs such as a Garamond-inspired W (used on old signs at West Brompton station), ligatures and a characteristic arrow design.
+Railway Sans is an open-source interpretation of Johnston's original (regular weight) by Justin Howes and Greg Fleming.
+It includes a number of alternate glyphs such as a Garamond-inspired W (used on old signs at West Brompton station), ligatures and a characteristic arrow design.

 Paddington

-A basic public domain digitisation by Stephen Moye, including italic, bold, and small caps designs.
+Paddington is a basic public domain digitisation by Stephen Moye, including italic, bold, and small caps designs.

 Usages

 Its use has included the Tube map (sometimes hand-lettered), nameplates and general station signing, as well as much of the printed material issued by the Underground Group and its successors; also by the nationalised British Road Services in the immediate post-war era.